You know your healing journey will be full of ups and downs!

 The Menders give a second chance to aged garments and salvage items that hold deep sentimental value for their owners.

 Don Wheeler has been in a wheelchair for 20 years.
-All those years, he never got the help he needed during the snow season.
+And for all that time, he's never gotten the help he needed during the snow season.
 He has learned to adapt the best he can, but shoveling snow can take hours, sometimes even days.

 On one snow day, Don got help from an unlikely source.